-The Kłodzko Tower is a remnant of the currently non-existent Kłodzko Gate.
-The tower was erected in 1319 on a square plan with a side of 5 meters.
-Originally it had a wooden helmet, which in 1568 was turned into a brick, pyramid-shaped one.
-On all walls in the top floor there are two arrowslits, and between them gargoyles, used to drain rainwater.
-On the wall from the side of Okrzei street there are remains of a gable roof, which once covered the Kłodzko Gate.
-It was connected with the tower with rectangular openings, existing on two floors.
+The Kłodzko Gate was a small rectangular gatehouse placed in the perimeter wall line, which was flanked by the nearby Kłodzko Tower.
+The tower was built on a square plan with a side of 5 meters.
+Originally it had a wooden helmet, which in 1568 was replaced by a brick one, having the shape of a pyramid.
+On all walls in its top floor, two arrowslits were pierced, and between them gargoyles, used for draining rainwater.
+Tower was connected to the gatehouse with rectangular openings, existing on two floors.

 Pilch J, Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.